lurgh/infinitive/README.md

 * `infinitive/coilTemp`: coil temp reported by outdoor unit, in 0.125-degree resolution
 * `infinitive/outsideTemp`: outside temp reported by outdoor unit, in 0.125-degree resolution
 * `infinitive/elecHeat`: bool flag indicating HP air handler is operating on electric heat
+* `infinitive/dispZone`: zone number currently displayed on the tstat
+* `infinitive/dispDOW`: numeric value of the day of week as displayed on the tstat, 0=Sunday
+* `infinitive/dispTimeDiff`: number of minutes skew between the tstat time and the host system time (-720 - +719)

 Reported per zone, where X is a zone number 1-8:
 * `infinitive/zone/X/currentTemp`: current temperature as reported by thermostat, in whole degrees